spideyz0r/diagnostic-pod/README.md

 ### The pod
 Often I need a diagnostic pod, and also often I need to install some basic stuff on the pod to start troubleshooting.

-This is a Fedora diagnostic pod with a few useful tools.
+This is small diagnostic pod with a few useful tools.
 Checkout the Dockerfile for more info.

 ### Usage
 `kubectl run --rm=true -it --image=spideyz0r/diagnostic-pod --restart=Never diagnostic-pod -- '/bin/bash'`